cardano-foundation/CIPs/CIP-0072/README.md

 It has been suggested that we do not use metadata but rather Datums.
 Metadata cannot enforce format and Datums could.
 It has been rejected as using Datums requires a smart contract and we want to keep this solution as accessible as possible.
 It is a GUI concern since if there is a some app that can attest validity and conformance to JSON schema - dApp Registration / Update MUST never be done that does not conform to the schema.

+### Scripts / Releases Fields Are Not Required
+We made a decision to change the schema so that scripts and releases are no longer required.
+This could help to get initial registration from dApp developers faster and some stores simply do not require dApps to add their scripts in order to be listed.

+### Schema Version or CIP Version
+We want to take schema version further and actually attest the whole CIP version so we are introducing a top level field: version.
+Any changes to the document will require bumping the version.
+CIP version needs to be also propagated in the on-chain JSON itself.

+### Tags
+We briefly discussed tags and we will likely introduce tags in the near future.
+An array of tags to help stores / dApp developers categories where their dApp should show.
+This will complement `categories` field.

+### DE-REGISTER
+We added DE-REGISTER in additon to `REGISTER` abnd `UPDATE`.
+The idea is that once dApp devs do not want their dApp to be shown, they can now unlist a dApp and stores should respect such a request.

+### Type Field
+`Type` field can be `PLUTUS` or `NATIVE`, we made it optional and there are already two dApps at least on Cardano at the time of writing, which are only using NATIVE scripts.
+This optional field helps to differentiante between NATIVE script based and NON_NATIVE dApps.

 ## Path to Active